bahree/whisper/README.md

 If you just want the transcribed files, at the time of writing this there were 525 published episodes that I have all transcribed.
 These were done using the base model form Whisper and can be found in the :file_folder:	twiml-episodes-whisper-transcribed.

-- You can download all of the files as one zip file too -- :card_file_box: twiml-episodes-transcribed.zip
+- You can download all of the files as one zip file too -- :card_file_box: twiml-episodes-whispered-transcribed.zip

 ## Dependencies